rg-3/screenshot.js/README.md

 ### ![logo](src/images/camera24.png) Screenshot

-Takes screenshots of the current tab with a key stroke, by default ctrl + shift + k.
+A browser extension that takes screenshots of the current tab with a key stroke, by default `ctrl + shift + k`.

 ### Features